(Top illustration: metaphorical reaper Others riding Ice Spiders, by Jon Howe, for 2020 aSoIaF Calendar)

 ||4.222 °K (−268.928 °C , −452.070 °F)||20.271 °K (−252.879 °C, −423.182 °F)||77 °K (−195.795 °C, −320.431 °F)||81.6 °K (−191.5 °C, −312.7 °F)|

 Liquid helium has a density approximating the low end of snow’s scale.
 One of its possible advantages is that it cannot bind with any other element.
 It is colorless, tasteless, and inert.
-We do not actually think their body contains helium.
+Helium is only a warming up exercise to our thought experiment; we do not actually think their body contains helium.
 When ionised, helium would emit an orange glow, which is unheard of in the tales and encounters with the Others.
 Instead the color we associate them with is the deep inhuman blue of their eyes.

 Will saw its eyes; blue, deeper and bluer than any human eyes, a blue that burned like ice. (aGoT, Prologue)